core-wg/resource-directory/draft-ietf-core-resource-directory.md

 directory server to perform GET requests at the requesting server's default discovery URI to obtain the link-format payload to register.

-The endpoint MAY include registration parameters in the POST request as per {{registration}}.
+The endpoint MUST include the endpoint name and MAY include other registration parameters in the POST request as per {{registration}}.

 The following example shows an endpoint using simple publishing, by simply sending an empty POST to a resource directory.

 ~~~~
 Req:(to RD server from [ff02::1])
-POST coap://rd.example.com/.well-known/core?lt=6000
+POST coap://rd.example.com/.well-known/core?lt=6000;ep=node1

 Content-Format: 40